JhenersonRosario/Data_Analyst_Python_Exercises/README.md

 <h1 align="center" id="title">Data Analyst Python Exercises</h1>

 <p id="description">A repository where I'll commit all the exercises related to Python applied on Data Analysis.
-This is part of my specialization in the Data Analysis course provided by the GrowDev Institution.</p>
+This is part of my specialization in the Data Analysis course provided by the GrowDev Institution.
+<br>⚠️<b>INSIDE EVERY FOLDER</b>, there'll be a PDF File containing every activity statement about what each exercise consists.⚠️ </p>

 <h2>🧐 Contents</h2>

-Here're some of the contents and projects which were provided along my formation:
+Here're some of the contents and projects which were provided along my specialization:

 *   📈Datum Introduction.
 *   🐍Python Programming Introduction.